Fiori-Tracker/fioritracker.github.io/2020FPS01/sy.md

 # Systems

-The Catalog report lets you list the catalogs from all your systems.
-You can export each list to an Excel spreadsheet.
-Catalog Import uses "As-is" API.
+This app list of all systems configured for "As-is" API.
+Systems app uses "As-is" API.

 ![](res/sy.png)